regexrowboat/azure-mcp/app_investigate2.md

 - **Be independent** - run queries without asking permission

 ## Available Tools
-- `azmcp-monitor-app-correlate-time` - Perform time correlation analysis on Application Insights resource
+- `applicationinsights_correlate-time` - Perform time correlation analysis on Application Insights resource
-- `azmcp-monitor-app-correlate-impact` - Perform impact analysis for the issue
+- `applicationinsights_get-impact` - Perform impact analysis for the issue
-- `azmcp-monitor-app-correlate-trace-get` - Get an overview of distributed trace information for a particular trace/span.
+- `applicationinsights_get-trace` - Get an overview of distributed trace information for a particular trace/span.
 Make sure you always provide the time range from the investigation.
-- `azmcp-monitor-app-correlate-trace-list` - Get a list of relevant traces to look at
+- `applicationinsights_list-traces` - Get a list of relevant traces to look at.
+ONLY use this tool after performing time correlation analysis.
-- `azmcp-monitor-app-correlate-trace-get-span` - Get details about a particular span by item Id.
-Useful for getting the actual exception stack traces.

 ## Investigation Flow